breatheco-de/content/src/content/how-to/how-to-update-python-version.md

 python3.11.1
 ```

+If you want to grow as a developer you can check this [4Geeks](https://4geeks.com/) Lesson titled [Learn to Code with Python](https://4geeks.com/lesson/learning-to-code-with-python).
 Hope you enjoy the reading and keep on the Geek side!